Example: Create a GitHub Issue or Linear Ticket from Email

 - In the Custom headers field, enter:

-(Linear API keys are passed without aAuthorization: lin_api_...Bearerprefix.) - In the Payload template field, enter:
+A Linear API key needs noAuthorization: lin_api_...Bearerprefix. - In the Payload template field, enter:

 {"query": "mutation IssueCreate($input: IssueCreateInput!) { issueCreate(input: $input) { success issue { identifier url } } }", "variables": {"input": {"teamId": "YOUR_TEAM_ID", "title": "{{.Subject}}", "description": "From: {{.From}}\n\n{{.Text}}"}}} - Click Save changes.